Report on operations

 Board of Directors

-In 2017, the Board of Directors convened 13 times.
-Two of the meetings were email meetings.
-The attendance percentage of the Board members in Board meetings was 95.7%.
+In 2018, the Board of Directors convened 13 times.
+One of the meetings was an email meeting.
+The attendance percentage of the Board members in Board meetings was 92%.

 The Board committees

-The members of the Audit Committee are Hillevi Mannonen as Chairman, and Hanna-Maria Heikkinen and Mari Holopainen as members.
-After the owner had exercised its shareholder's power of decision on 18 September 2017 in changing some of the Board members as of 1 October 2017, the Board appointed from among its members Sirpa Puhakka as member of the Audit Committee to replace Mari Holopainen who had resigned from the Board of Directors.
+The members of the Audit Committee are Hillevi Mannonen as Chairman, and Hanna-Maria Heikkinen and Sirpa Puhakka as members.
 The committee meetings were regularly attended by the chief Financial Officer and the vice President, General Counsel, as the secretary of the committee, as well as by the auditor and any other experts that the committee had invited at any given time.
-The Audit Committee convened eight times during the year 2017.
+The Audit Committee convened seven times in 2018.

 President and CEO